37th Army (Soviet Union): Composition

-Second Formation
+Second formation

-The army was reformed on 15 November 1941 in the Southern Front for a counterattack in the Rostov area against the German 1st Panzer Army.
-These actions facilitated the 9th and 56th Armies liberation of Rostov-on-Don.
-The army took part in the Barvenkovo-Lozovaya Offensive from 18–31 January 1942 with the goal of destroying the German Army in southern Ukraine.
+The army was reformed on 15 November 1941 on the Southern Front for a counterattack in the Rostov area against the German 1st Panzer Army.
+These actions facilitated the 9th and 56th Armies' liberation of Rostov-on-Don.
+The army took part in the Barvenkovo-Lozovaya Offensive from 18 to 31 January 1942 with the goal of destroying the German Army in southern Ukraine.